xaslilac/weave/Readme.md

 Weave runs in Node along side your own code that configures and controls it, with plenty of API points for server side processing of your static files and request inputs.

-# React + Weave
-[React](https://reactjs.org/) and Weave compliment each other perfectly.
-React's dependence on server-side transpiling goes hand in hand with Weave's ability to set up such an environment [easily](/documents/react.md).

 ## Installation
 ```Shell
 npm install weave